sushiibot/sushii-modmail/README.md

 General
 - `settings` - Setup, view, and change bot settings.

-Respond to a thread
+Thread
+- `contact` - Open a new thread with a user (if staff wants to contact user)
 - `reply` - Reply to a thread.
 - `areply` - Anonymously reply to a thread.
 - `preply` - Plain text reply to a thread.
 - `apreply` - Anonymous plain text reply to a thread.
 - `edit` - Edit a previous thread message, reply to the message you want to edit.
 - `delete` - Delete a previous thread message, reply to the message you want to delete.

-Threads
-- `contact` - Open a new thread with a user.
+- `close` - Close the current thread.

 User information
 - `logs` - Links to previous threads by the same user.